TurtleTools/geometricus/README.md

 TODO: Add link to paper

 ## Installation
 Geometricus is a Python (3.7+) package with NumPy, SciPy, Numba and ProDy as dependencies.
-Install from source using `git clone` and `pip install .` inside the cloned repository

-TODO: Package with PyPI and anaconda.
+Install with `pip install geometricus`

 ## Usage
 See the [Getting Started](https://turtletools.github.io/geometricus/getting_started) page for example usage.